 All on 4 in Mexico

 This procedure was created by Professor Paulo Malo and the dental implant brand, Nobel Biocare.
-By strategically placing 4 implants you can achieve a beautiful smile, proper chewing, and proper nutrition.
+By strategically placing four dental implants you can achieve a beautiful smile, proper chewing, and proper nutrition.
 It is easy to see why this revolutionary procedure quickly took over the market.

-An older male patient at SOTA Dental Mexico showing his teeth before and after an all-on-4 surgery.
+An older male patient at SOTA Dental Mexico showing his teeth before and after an All on 4 surgery in Mexico.
 He had no teeth, and now he has beautiful white teeth.

 • Implants: Implants are little titanium screws that are placed in your jawbone.
 There are commonly 4 implants in this procedure.
 They are the anchor points for the denture.